Prosecutor: R. Kelly 'degraded' girl for his 'sick pleasure'

 “They opened up old wounds to tell you what happened to them and who did it to them," she said.

-In his closing, an attorney McDavid, Kelly's former business manager, said prosecutors had to show that his client actually knew about any abuse of Jane by Kelly in the 2000s — not just that it was likely he knew.
+In his closing, an attorney for McDavid said prosecutors had to show that his client actually knew about any abuse of Jane by Kelly in the 2000s — not just that it was likely he knew.

 “Did they prove he knew ... behind a reasonable doubt?"
 Beau Brindley asked.
 “They did not.”